 What are the daily responsibilities?

 The job duties of an electronic medical records auditor/abstractor include reviewing patient files and abstracting (i.e., extracting) key data.
 These details are then entered into electronic files.

 Sometimes you'll work with paper files, but you may also have to transfer data from one EMR to another.
 In some case, you’ll serve as a liaison with other offices, so you must keep your verbal and written communication skills sharp.

-Employers are looking for professionals with keen analytical and project management skills, supplemented by an understanding of medical terminology and the healthcare system in general.
-You’ll need these skills to help you identify which details are crucial to patient care and therefore should be included in abstracts.
-Attention to detail in this role is crucial: One tiny fact left out of a patient file could have life-or-death consequences.
+Just as they are with medical office administrator roles, healthcare employers are looking for administrative professionals with keen analytical and project management skills.
+In this industry, though, you'll also need an understanding of medical terminology and the healthcare system in general.
+These skills will help you identify what details are crucial to patient care and therefore should be included in abstracts.
+Attention to detail is crucial: One tiny fact left out of a patient file could have life-or-death consequences.

-No matter which office you work in, your communication skills as an electronic medical records abstractor/auditor need to be outstanding because you’ll be interacting with internal and external staff, and sometimes directly with patients.
+No matter what office you work in, your communication skills as an electronic medical records specialist need to be outstanding, because you’ll be interacting with internal and external staff, and sometimes directly with patients.

 You’ll also need stellar keyboarding skills and must be very comfortable working on a computer.
 Skill using dual monitors is important, as you’ll sometimes be working between multiple databases.
 Experience with popular healthcare software, such as Allscripts, Epic, NextGen, Centricity, Meditech and Cerner is highly prized.
 Proficiency in Microsoft Office Suite is also key.

 Are you an administrative professional looking to break into this industry?
 Read what a recruiter says it takes to land healthcare admin jobs.